By Contributing Author

 all these are some factors that create an emotional perception in your mind, and based on those factors, you perceive that person as someone repulsive.
 Similarly, when we see protagonists, the aura they emit, their positivity, their charm, their intelligence; we immediately build a sense of liking towards such characters.
 So, all in all, the art direction and character-building plays a massive role in creating an emotional perception in the minds of audiences.

 - Finally, what connects audiences with movies that have been inspired by true stories are the morals they drive.
 Usually, such movies revolve around a value conflict that helps in describing what the movie is going to be about.
 The value conflicts also keep the audiences engaged and allow them to live in the shoes of characters, to determine what decisions they would make if they were in a situation like them.

-It would suffice to say, that filmmakers can connect audiences with prompt decision making through their movies.
-In case, there’s still confusion regarding the term value conflict, you can understand it this way, suppose, the plot of the movie revolves around the protagonist, who finds himself face-to-face against the hardships of life and at the end, he overcomes it all and becomes successful.
-So, here the value conflict would be struggles VS the success.
+It would say, that filmmakers can connect audiences with prompt decision-making through their movies.
+In case, there’s still confusion regarding the term value conflict, you can understand it this way, suppose, the plot of the movie revolves around the protagonist who finds himself face-to-face to the hardships of life, and at the end, he overcomes it all and becomes successful.
+So, here the value conflict would struggle VS the success.

 We know that by now, you’re eager to binge-watch a few movies that have been inspired by true stories.
-We’ll drop some of our favorite options that you can find online or better yet, on Spectrum’s On Demand feature.
-Spectrum TV boasts of offering thousands of On Demand titles, including the movies that we’re talking about.
-So, if you really want to have a true entertainment companion, Spectrum holds no competition.
+We’ll drop some of our favorite options that you can find online.

 - The Pursuit of Happyness (2006)